 The YBITS#1 contract has been awarded to MCM Construction, the same contractor that completed the Oakland Touchdown (OTD) #1 contract.
-Construction will not start until the demolition of the existing approach and YBITS advanced columns have been completed.
-Caltrans and the contractor are in the submittal and planning process for the contract.
-Construction is scheduled to start in September 2010.
+MCM mobilized and began delivering equipment and material to start construction in September 2010, and will have total access to the area effective October 1, 2010.